Cadillac Margarita

 Total Time: 5 minutes

-Enjoy a Cadillac Margarita, the top-of-the-line cocktail made with the best ingredients.
+Enjoy a Cadillac Margarita, the top-of-the-line cocktail made with premium tequila, orange liqueur, and fresh citrus juice.
 It is the crème de la crème of margaritas.

 5 from 43 votes